cancelchain/documentation/docs/source/usage.rst

 .. py:data:: API_ASYNC_PROCESSING

-    A boolean indicating whether processing of incoming blocks and transactions should be handled asychronously.
+    A boolean indicating whether processing of incoming blocks and transactions should be handled asynchronously.

     This value can also be set using the environment variable ``CC_API_ASYNC_PROCESSING`` with values of ``True``, ``true``, ``t``, ``Yes``, ``yes``, or ``y`` indicating ``True``.